arungudelli/angularjswiki/content/en/fontawesome/fa-sort-amount-up.md

-## Animate Sort Amount Up icon with steps
+## Animate fa-sort-amount-up icon with steps
 While animating the font awesome icon,We can rotate fa-sort-amount-up icon in 8 steps instead of uniform rotation.

 To animate font awesome fa-sort-amount-up icon with 8 step rotation, use fa-pulse icon along with fa-spin class.